Pocket Athletic Conference

 The Pocket Athletic Conference (PAC) is a high school athletic conference in Southwestern Indiana with its headquarters at Forest Park.
 It is the largest athletic conference in the state of Indiana with 13 member schools.
 The conference is composed primarily of Class 3A schools, with a few 2A and one 1A.
 Schools are currently located in Daviess, Dubois, Gibson, Perry, Pike, Posey, Spencer, and Warrick counties.
+All schools are members of the Indiana High School Athletic Association.

 History

 The Pocket Athletic Conference was established in 1938 with nine founding schools: Cannelton, Chrisney, Lynnville, Mount Vernon, Owensville, Petersburg, Poseyville, Rockport, and Tell City.
 Seven of the nine original schools remain members in some form today.
 Cannelton left in 1971 and is now an independent.
 Mount Vernon left in 1959 to join the Southern Indiana Athletic Conference then a member of the Big Eight Conference before returning to the conference in 2020.
 With the exception of Washington and Pike Central, all members are located within counties along the western end of the Interstate 64 corridor within Indiana, but those two members are also both along the southern end of the Interstate 69 corridor within Indiana.

 The first current member appeared in 1958 when Poseyville consolidated with Cynthiana, Griffin, and Wadesville to form North Posey.
 Rockport merged with Richland in 1965 to form South Spencer.
 Elberfeld merged with former member Lynnville in 1965 to form Tecumseh.
 Also in 1965, Oakland City and Francisco, both of which joined the PAC in 1939, joined to become Wood Memorial.
 Dale, which had joined in 1939, joined with another former member, Chrisney, to form Heritage Hills in 1972.
 Huntingburg joined the PAC in 1970 from the SIAC and in 1972 consolidated with Holland to become Southridge.
 In 1974, Owensville consolidated with Fort Branch and Haubstadt into Gibson Southern.
 Both Fort Branch and Owensville were members of the PAC at the time.
 Haubstadt was also briefly a member of the PAC.
 That same year Petersburg joined with Winslow, Otwell, and Stendal to form Pike Central.

 Approximate location of the PAC schools and former schools prior to 2020.
 Abbreviations are as follows: